daemonio/wallet-iota-python/README.md

 # wallet-iota-python
 DONT USE THIS ON THE MAIN NET.
 It is still in the developing stage...

+Test the wallet the docker testnet version using: https://github.com/daemonio/docker-iota-testnet

 # Example of use

 To SEND